 we know as shrimp, lobster and crayfish, but krill are not harvested as a

-primary food, they are harvested for their tiny amount of oil (body fat).
+primary food, they are harvested for the tiny amount of oil (body fat).

-of the unique form of the lipid in the krill.
-Krill is a very delicate
+of the unique form of the lipid in the krill which are very delicate and have

 deteriorate rapidly once they are caught so processing must be done at sea to